Configuration

 Esbuild

 Doors already has a default esbuild profile.
-The router starts with a base profile that targets ES2022 and minifies output.
+The base profile targets ES2022 and minifies output.

 This is used for: